-and provided that the other receptive field parameters are the same. \end{itemize} A notable characteristics of the transformation properties of the scale-space representations under these natural image transformations, is that the four classes of natural image transformations are not independent.
-Instead, for example, spatial and temporal scaling transformations affect the image velocities, beyond the spatial and temporal scale parameters, respectively.
-Furthermore, spatial affine transformations also affect the image velocities.
-For this reason, it is of interest to model all the four classes of image transformations jointly, which we will do in the next section.
+and provided that the other parameters of the receptive fields are the same. \end{itemize} A notable characteristics of the transformation properties of the spatio-temporal scale-space representations under these classes of natural image transformations, is that the four classes of geometric image transformations are not independent.
+Instead, for example, both the spatial scaling transformations and the temporal scaling transformations affect the image velocities, beyond the spatial and temporal scale parameters, respectively.
+Furthermore, the spatial affine transformations also affect the image velocities.
+For this reason, it is of interest to additionally model all the four classes of image transformations {\em jointly\/}, which we will do in Section~\ref{sec-joint-cov-props}.

+Before that, let us, however, first also address the transformation properties of the spatial and the temporal derivative operators, which substantially extends the previous treatment of transformation properties of spatio-temporal derivative operators over joint space-time in Lindeberg (\citeyear{Lin23-FrontCompNeuroSci}), as here based on the in-depth treatment of transformation properties of spatial and temporal derivatives over spatial or temporal subdomains in Section~\ref{sec-sc-norm-spat-temp-ders} in the current paper.